 People often say you should just “go with your gut” or “follow your heart” when choosing a career.
 But how useful is this advice, really?

-A large body of research in psychology shows that our intuitions are often misleading and often beaten by a simple formula.
+A large body of research in psychology shows that our intuitions are often misleading.
 We’re bad at judging what will make us most happy in the future.
 Our intuitions are only reliable when:

 - The environment in which we’re making decisions is sufficiently predictable

 - We have enough experience making similar decisions in similar environments

 - We’ve had good feedback on past decisions

 What does all this mean for career choice?
 For the big questions like “in which career will I be most successful?” and “in which career can I have the most impact?” these conditions do not hold, so we shouldn’t expect our gut instinct to be reliable.
 Generally career decisions are new, one-off and have unclear feedback, so it’s difficult for our gut to learn how to handle them.